dfe-analytical-services/analysts-guide/CONTRIBUTING.md

 ##### Tips
 - **Relative Paths**:
 Use relative paths for local files to ensure your document remains portable.

+In R, relative paths refer to file or directory paths specified in relation to the current working directory.
+Relative paths help manage current working files.

 - **Test Across Browsers**: Ensure multimedia content works across different browsers and devices.